chhavientrar/chhavientrar/README.md

     <p align="left" style="max-width:40%">
 I'm a passionate full-stack web developer with expertise in HTML, CSS, JavaScript, Node.js, React.js, and more.

-With nine months of experience as a front-end developer, I love tackling challenging projects and experimenting with new technologies.
+With 1yr of experience as a front-end developer, I love tackling challenging projects and experimenting with new technologies.
 I'm also skilled in team management and enjoy sharing my knowledge through blog writing.

 Let's connect and explore my projects on GitHub.
 Reach out at chhavi@entrar.in"